glushenkovIG/GameNodeHackathon/README.md

 To be convenience we have done the shell <a href="https://github.com/glushenkovIG/GameNodeHackathon/blob/master/Compile%26Deploy.file" >scrypt </a> for compiling, deploying and calling fight method.

 Start the <a href="http://download.expload.com/expload-desktop/"> expload-desktop </a> and use tutorial below to play our game.
 1) Download archive <a href="https://github.com/glushenkovIG/GameNodeHackathon/blob/master/GameForMac.zip"> GameForMac.zip </a> / <a href="https://github.com/glushenkovIG/GameNodeHackathon/blob/master/GameForLinux.zip"> GameForLinux.zip </a>, and run the game.
+(This is a version for two players, use letters "A"/"D" and Arrow keys to control left and right car)
 2) After you win your opponent confirm the transaction to write this event in blockchain.

 ### Future